-

 All steering functions expect a start state xs = [xs, ys, thetas, kappas, ds]T and a goal state xg = [xg, yg, thetag, kappag, dg]T as input.
 Note that the initial and final driving direction are selected by the steering function according to the computed path.
 They can not be selected manually, therefore, leave ds = dg = 0.

 Depending on the two superscripts in the name of the steering function (see Section Computation Times for an overview), a different curvature is applied to the start (first superscript) and goal state (second superscript).
-The superscript 0 denotes that zero curvature is enfored no matter which curvature is given at that state.
+The superscript 0 denotes that zero curvature is enforced no matter which curvature is given at that state.
 The superscript ± indicates that either positive or negative max. curvature is selected by the steering function if the user inputs no curvature.
 However, if a non-zero curvature is assigned, the steering function computes that path with the corresponding signed max. curvature.
 This feature can be useful in sampling-based motion planners when cuvature continuity has to be ensured at the connection of two extensions.

 Additionally, the steering functions CC-Dubins and HC-Reeds-Shepp compute a path that takes into account an arbitrary start and goal curvature specified by the user.